 • Sustainable port development at Lauwersoog and future-proof fishing.

-Responsibility of the water board
+Responsibility of the water authority

 The Noorderzijlvest and Wetterskip Fryslân water boards are responsible for water management.
 Water connects all functions in the Lauwersmeer area: safe living and working, nature, recreation, and agriculture.